arthurBarthe/debiased-spatial-whittle/paper/paper.md

 A major hurdle in spatio-temporal modelling is the computational cost of the Gaussian likelihood function.
 This is particularly relevant for modern spatio-temporal datasets, from physics simulations to real-word data.
-This computational burden also arises from complex spatio-temporal covariance models with a large number of parameters which typically require a high number of likelihood evaluations during the optimization process or when running an MCMC sampler.
+The computational burden of parameter inference also arises from complex spatio-temporal covariance models with a large number of parameters which typically require a high number of likelihood evaluations during the optimization process or when running an MCMC sampler.